rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 RsyncUI  supports deep links by URLs.
 A deep link is a mechanism for initiating RsyncUI actions, such as estimating and executing, from a URL-linked document saved in a file manager like Notepad.
 Notepad enables the storage of strings as URL links.
 For instance, by clicking on a URL link saved in Notepad, one can:

-- Launch RsyncUI
+- launch RsyncUI
-- Access the selected profile, which can be any profile saved by RsyncUI
+- access the selected profile, which can be any profile saved by RsyncUI
-- Estimate all tasks for the selected profile, after which the data will be synchronized
+- estimate all tasks for the selected profile, after which the data will be synchronized

 All of these actions can be accomplished with a single click.
 Additionally, this action may also be triggered within RsyncUI.